Premi: Plot

-Rahul and Sumit are best friends, and each, as his profession, a player of international football.
-In saving Rahul from an accident, Sumit injuries his own leg, and can no longer play football.
+Rahul and Sumit are best friends and professional players of international football.
+In saving Rahul from an accident, Sumit injures his own leg, and can no longer play football.
 Rahul makes a promise to vicariously fulfill Sumit's dreams by becoming a great football player.
 One day, in a taxi, he meets Puja and falls in love at first sight.
 She lives with her paternal grandparents.
 Puja meets Sumit, and admires him for his strength and grit, which survive his being invalided.
-Puja and her friends go to Goa, and are joined there by Rahul and his friends, who had come a football match.
-Puja & Rahul become mutual friends, though she is to be married to yet another man.
+Puja and her friends go to Goa, and are joined there by Rahul and his friends, who had come for a football match.
+Puja & Rahul become mutual friends, though she is to be married to another man.
 That planned marriage is cancelled, after Puja is accused of unsuitable behavior involving Rahul.
 Puja's grandfather is unable to bear this shock, and dies.
 Puja misunderstands Rahul, and her friendship with him gives way to hatred.

 Rahul tries secretly to help Puja; whenever she lands in any kind of trouble Rahul helps her.
 He even steals money from his own father, to help Puja; he remains ”in the background”, and contacts her only via letters, in which he presents himself as an unnamed friend.
 She “falls in love with“ this secret friend, and becomes desperate to meet him.
 On the day of Holi, Puja, misidentifying Sumit as the secret friend, and thrilled with joy, sends a marriage proposal to his home, via her grandmother, and their wedding plans are finalised.
 Rahul, heartbroken at the prospect of his one true love marrying his best friend, cannot say anything to Sumit — he still feels indebted to Sumit for having saved his life.
 She, angered at seeing Rahul, tells him to stay away from her new life.

 Finally, all these misunderstandings are resolved, with marriage between Rahul and Puja.